Auckland must think strategically about how the housing system can provide secure, healthy and affordable homes for all its people.

 As Auckland's population grows, we must provide sufficient public places that meet the needs of residents.
 They are an extension of our homes and the way we live, and their design must therefore be flexible to accommodate how people of all age groups will use them.

-At its core, placemaking recognises that the elements of place such as buildings, uses and people are experienced and created collectively.
+placemaking recognises that the elements of place such as buildings and spaces and the connections between them, and how people use and experience them are created collectively.

 When we focus on place, we do things differently.
 Placemaking recognises that our places foster wellbeing and support the way we live.
 It is a process that puts community-based participation at its centre.